Michelle Dee: Causes and philanthropy

 Dee also works with the Autism Society Philippines (ASP) in bringing attention to the needs of individuals who are on the autism spectrum and their families, and improving access to intervention facilities and services, especially for those in the provincial areas.
 She supports autism advocacy programs on art, hippotherapy, and inclusive employment for those on the autism spectrum.
 She became the Goodwill Ambassador for the ASP in January 2020.
 With her father, Dee also campaigns for hepatitis awareness and for a hepatitis C-free society, under their own family initiative, HepCured.
 Dee is also an advocate for LGBT rights in the Philippines.
 On May 30, 2024, Dee, for the first time explained why she earlier remained closeted due to venomous bashing.
 “I myself didn't actually plan to come out,” she lamented in an Instagram reel.

 Dee is now the Philippines' second bisexual Miss Universe Philippines after Beatrice Gomez.
 As an LGBT pride advocate, Dee aptly posted a message for everyone in the upcoming Pride Month: “come as they are.”

 Modeling career

-Dee's began modeling with the Bench clothing brand in 2016.
+Dee began modeling with the Bench clothing brand in 2016.
 She signed with Click Model Management in New York, after being scouted during a Bench photoshoot.

-In February 2024, Dee was named Chinabank's ambassador, becoming the company's first endorser in a century; notably her family were founders of the company despite no longer being its owners.
+In February 2024, Dee was named Chinabank's ambassador, becoming the company's first endorser in a century; notably, her family was the founder of the company despite no longer being its owner.